EmilySeccombe/dragons/README.md

 Then have a quantitative value (water quality) to compare with a binary value.
 See if dragonfly presence of these species is more likely with certain water quality values.

+All EA water quality data is from 2025 (Jan-May) CURRENTLY